 If he'd just settle into this as a career path – and maybe he is – he still has a very promising future as a new sort of Wayne Newton.
 That said, Mom, if you don't mind, I think I'll stay in the casino while you catch whatever he puts together next.
 Let me know if things ever start tightening up.”

 On posting this review, the Claymates immediately went into attack mode, posting the most vicious and excessively-unfair personal attacks in responses to this review.
 Not only did they flood this site with vile comments, but they systematically removed responses that were posted in support of Mr. Wener’s review, and on reposting by the website, repeatedly removed them again and again.
+In response to these attacks, Mr. Wener posted this rebuttal, pointing out aspects of his review that were clear to anyone who was not a Claymate.

 http://soundcheck.freedomblogging.com/2007/08/07/clay-aiken-update-just-for-the-record/